cpapasotiri/cpapasotiri/README.md

 💻 As a developer, I thrive on paying attention to detail and delving into every aspect of the projects I work on.
 I believe that attention to detail is the cornerstone of creating high-quality software solutions.

 🔍 I'm enthusiastic about learning new technologies and I'm always looking for new challenges.
-Currently I'm immersing my self in the world of SAP Data Services solution. while also keenlyinterested in expanding my knowledge in Data Engineering.
+Currently I'm immersing my self in the world of SAP Data Services solution, while I am also keenly interested in expanding my knowledge in the field of Data Engineering.

 🌱 I am always eager to learn and grow, both personally and professionally.
 If you have similar interests or have exciting projects to collaborate on, feel free to contact me!